 For local modules, use the name of the file as the module name: for example, if the module file is

 To load your local modules automatically and make them available to all playbooks and roles, add them in any of these locations:

 ANSIBLE_LIBRARYenvironment variable (

 $ANSIBLE_LIBRARYtakes a colon-separated list like

-Once you save your module file in one of these locations, Ansible will load it and you can use it in any local task, playbook, or role.
+After you save your module file in one of these locations, Ansible loads it and you can use it in any local task, playbook, or role.

 To confirm that

 ansible localhost -m my_custom_module.
 You should see the output for that module.

 ansible-doc -t module my_custom_module.
 You should see the documentation for that module.